NXP/ot-nxp/src/imx_rt/rt1060/README.md

 After a successful build, the ot-cli-rt1060 FreeRTOS version could be found in `build_rt1060` and include FTD (Full Thread Device).

+Notes:

+- The K32W0 RCP firmware should be built before building the RT1060 image.
-Note: FreeRTOS is required to be able to build the IMXRT1060 platform files.
+- FreeRTOS is required to be able to build the IMXRT1060 platform files.

 ## Hardware requirements